 - Seek out more E-Badges to build upon your online folio and continue your professional development

-How do I set up an E-Badge Academy account with Credly?
+How do I set up an E-Badge Academy account with Web Courseworks?

-Your organization will provide NADSP your contact information.
-With that information NADSP will send you an email invitation to participate to your personal email address.
+Your organization will provide NADSP with your contact information.
+Using that information, NADSP will send you an email invitation to participate through your personal email address.
 The email will originate from the NADSP E-Badge Academy, so check your spam and junk folders if you don’t receive it.
-Once you recieve the message be sure to add “NADSP E-Badge Academy” to your safe senders list.
+Once you receive the message be sure to add “NADSP E-Badge Academy” to your safe senders list.

 What is the first badge that I need earn?